 It is notable that the third formant in the spectrogram (the horizontal black bar that starts around 2720Hz, then dips down and rises again) has very roughly a similar shape to the shape of the second formant of a word like yanny.
 It is also notable that the first and second formants of ‘laurel’ are very close together – in this recording and in any normal pronunciation of the word.

-If, for whatever reason, a listener is led to interpret the third formant as the second, and the close first and second formants as the first, they might, in the right context, be led to an illusion of hearing something a bit like ‘yanny’.
+If, for whatever reason, a listener is led to interpret the third formant as the second, and the close first and second formants as the first, they might, in the right context, be led to an illusion of hearing something a bit like ‘yanny’ (see below).
 Maybe this is what happened to Katie when she first heard the word, and to the rest of us subsequently, influenced by her suggestion.
 Or maybe there’s a better explanation (if you have a suggestion, please let me know).

 Of course, to be confident of this or any explanation, we’d need to be able to replicate it properly — not by distorting the sound, like the audio geeks do, but by consistently and predictably manipulating unbiased listener’s perception of this recording and of other clear recordings of this and similar words – like we do in forensic perception experiments (like this one, for example).
 Unfortunately due to the internet frenzy of recent weeks, it will be impossible to find unbiased listeners for this audio for at least a generation or two :-).

 Explaining the social phenomenon

 Whatever the explanation for the perceptual illusion, it is unusual and sporadic, not a consistent ambiguity.
 The acoustic cues for ‘laurel’ in this recording are really much stronger than those for ‘yanny’.
 Even if someone first hears ‘yanny’ (like Katie did), repeated careful listening should, under normal conditions, soon lead to recognition that ‘laurel’ is the right interpretation (even in the absence of external information about the origin of the clip).